 Code Sniffer Dialog

-The dialog box opens when you click next to the Configuration drop-down list on the Code Sniffer page.
+The dialog opens when you click next to the Configuration list on the Code Sniffer page.

-Use this dialog box to configure local Code Sniffer scripts, scripts associated with remote PHP interpreters, see PHP Code Sniffer, and configure Code Sniffer's behaviour.
+Use this dialog to configure local Code Sniffer scripts or scripts associated with remote PHP interpreters as well as configure Code Sniffer's behaviour.
 See PHP Code Sniffer for details.

 - To configure or edit the Local script, select Local and specify the location of